-may be, their bodies have been shown to have one of the highest levels of toxic pollutants of any creature even though they live in remote locations away from major manufacturing and urban centres¹.
+may be, their bodies have been shown to have one of the highest levels of toxic pollutants of any creature, even though they live in remote locations away from major manufacturing and urban centres .
 More than 200 different chemical compounds can be found in any polar bear impacting their immune system and even cognitive skills .

-Polar bears may live in the Arctic, far away from most sources of pollution, but due to the global distillation effect, pollutants find their way even to the most remote regions of the world such as the Arctic and enter local ecosystems in different ways.
+Polar bears may live in the Arctic, far away from most sources of pollution, but due to the global distillation effect, pollutants find their way even to the most remote regions of the world such as the Arctic, and enter local ecosystems in different ways.
 This does not only affect polar bear populations but also other species living in the Arctic including local indigenous populations.

-Persistent organic pollutants, or POPs, are chemicals that can stay in the environment for long periods of time, can interact with soil, water and air, can accumulate in living organisms including humans and are toxic to both humans and wildlife⁴.
+Persistent organic pollutants, or POPs, are chemicals that can stay in the environment for long periods of time, can interact with soil, water and air, can accumulate in living organisms including humans and are toxic to both humans and wildlife .
 POPs are regulated under the UN Stockholm Convention which has regulated pesticides such as DDT and chemicals such as PCBs.

 The global distillation effect is therefore particularly concerning as the properties of the chemicals that are transported through this process can cause severe health problems to the ecosystem, from smaller organisms like benthic organisms to top predators like polar bears and humans.

 POPs can cause a variety of diseases ranging from cancer and damage to the central and peripheral nervous systems to reproductive disorders and disruption of the immune system that can have a transgenerational effect, affecting both parent and offspring .